yudduy/GoogleDocMCP/README.md

 > 🔥 **Check out [15 powerful tasks](SAMPLE_TASKS.md) you can accomplish with this enhanced server!**
 > 📁 **NEW:** Complete Google Drive file management capabilities!

-This comprehensive server uses the Model Context Protocol (MCP) and the `fastmcp` library to provide tools for reading, writing, formatting, structuring Google Documents, and managing your entire Google Drive.
+This comprehensive server uses the Model Context Protocol (MCP) SDK to provide tools for reading, writing, formatting, structuring Google Documents, and managing your entire Google Drive.
 It acts as a powerful bridge, allowing AI assistants like Claude to interact with your documents and files programmatically with advanced capabilities.

 **Features:**